All Episodes

 Which means we have to encourage every American who wants America to be great again to lock arms together and run over them.

-You mean These are not people we're gonna negotiate with or we're gonna apologize to, or we're gonna try to reason with.
+I mean, these are not people we're going to negotiate with, or we're going to apologize to, or we're going to try to reason with.

 These people are nuts.